Santa Barbara, Iloilo: Economy

+Santa Barbara serves as a gateway to Iloilo City, hosting the access road to Iloilo International Airport.
+The municipality is home to large commercial establishments, including the newly opened Wilcon Depot, SUVIL Town Center, SM Savemore, and the upcoming Shophouse District.
+A key project underway in Santa Barbara is the development of Santa Barbara Heights by Megaworld’s Global-Estate Resorts, Inc., located near the international airport.

-Several provincial and regional government offices are expected to be transferred to the new Iloilo Province Government Center in Barangay Bolong Oeste, including the Department of Health (DOH), Department of the Interior and Local Government (DILG), Office of Civil Defense (OCD), and PhilHealth, among others.
-The new government center will also house commercial areas such as BPOs and hotels.
-As a result, there has been a proposal to transfer the provincial capital from Iloilo City to Santa Barbara, a more strategic location for the whole province.
-This effort, according to the governor, is to speed up further development in the metropolitan area outside Iloilo City.
+Santa Barbara is also set to become a hub for provincial and regional government offices.
+The new Iloilo Province Government Center in Barangay Bolong Oeste will house provincial satellite offices and government agencies such as the Department of Health (DOH), Department of the Interior and Local Government (DILG), Office of Civil Defense (OCD), and PhilHealth.
+The development aims to decongest Iloilo City by relocating some government offices outside the urban core.

 Transportation

 The total road network is 159.60 km; 117.20 km of which are barangay roads, 25.49 km provincial roads, 9.06 km municipal streets and 7.85 km national highways.

 In July 2007, the new Iloilo International Airport, located in Cabatuan and Santa Barbara, Iloilo was opened to the public.
 As a result, access to air transportation has significantly improved.
 Before, the plying of taxis in the municipality is an uncommon sight to most Santa Barbaranhon's but with the construction and operation of the New Iloilo Airport the town started progressing economically more and more every year.

 In the past few years, there have been proposals for the revival of the defunct Panay Railways, which would include a train station in Santa Barbara.
 It will re-connect the town to Iloilo City, Roxas City, and Malay, Aklan.